How Long Will A Bad Starter Last

 1. Keep your battery in good condition:

+To ensure your car starter lasts longer, it’s crucial to have a healthy battery.
 A weak battery can cause your starter to work harder, leading to premature wear and tear.

 2. Avoid starting your car too frequently:

-Every time you start your car, it puts a strain on the starter.
 If possible, try to consolidate your errands or car trips to minimize the number of times you start your engine.

 3. Don’t crank the starter for too long: